Boluwatife127/Portfolio-Project-Hackathon-PLP-Academy/README.md

 - Integrate backend functionality for the contact form.
 - Continuously update skills and projects as I learn new technologies and complete new projects.

+##Contact

+For any inquiries, collaboration opportunities, or feedback, feel free to contact me through the form on the contact page, or via the following:

+Email: boluwatife12700@gmail.com
+Phone: +234 906 4179 308
+Social Media: Links to Facebook, Instagram, Twitter, and GitHub​(contact).